iinuwa/learntla-v2/docs/core/concurrency.rst

 For those reasons alone, invariants are insufficient to fully model our system properties.
 But there's a deeper problem here. ``AllDone`` only says that if the processes finish, we have the correct result.
 If we change the spec in a way that lets a thread noop-loop forever, then the invariant trivially passes.
 What we really want to say is that no matter what, *eventually* we get the correct result.

 This is an entirely different class of requirement!
-Instead of saying that our system does the wrong thing, we want to show it always does the right thing.
+Instead of only saying that our system does not do the wrong thing, we want to show it always does the right thing.
 In the :doc:`next chapter <temporal-logic>`, we'll learn how to write and check these kinds of properties.

 Summary